Bubblin-Superbooks/ABCD-Animal-Book/README.md

 `Supported devices`: Everywhere - iPads, iPhones, Android Phones & tablets, Kindle, Desktops, TVs.
 See [details](https://bubbl.in/support) but guess what: Books are vest experienced on tablets!

 ## THE BOOK
-The book is live: [ABCD FRUIT BOOK](https://bubbl.in/cover/abcd-animal-book-by-judith-neumann)
+The book is live: [ABCD ANIMALS BOOK](https://bubbl.in/cover/abcd-animal-book-by-judith-neumann)

 Slight framerate (FPS) quirks might occur due to the hacky use of CSS3 animations.
 Just for the fun of it.